 When it comes to driving whilst using cannabis-based medicinal products, the rules are clear.
 No one should drive whilst impaired.
 The THC in medical cannabis can have an intoxicating effect and can cause impairment for driving or operating machinery, so it is suggested that driving (or other hazardous activities) should be avoided whilst you’re affected.

 For travelling abroad, it is worth checking information from the destination’s embassy and ensure that consideration has been given to the status of medicinal cannabis in any countries that are visited and passed through.
 Laws relating to medicinal cannabis vary a great deal from country to country.

 Smoking and health effects of cannabis

-Cannabis often has warnings related to mental health, particularly in relation to heavy recreational use.
+Recreational use of cannabis often has warnings related to negative implications on mental health, particularly in relation to heavy use.
 Even though the active compound THC can give a sense of relaxation to users, if large amounts are used, it has been known to have negative effects including inducing anxiety.

 Some regular or emotionally vulnerable cannabis users may have undesirable experiences.
 Depending on the user’s mood and personal circumstances the effects of heavy use have been known to include confusion, anxiety and paranoia.
 Some studies have suggested that cannabis use can be a trigger for underlying mental health problems.
 While under the influence of the effects of cannabis, it can affect short-term memory, concentration, and manual dexterity, including driving (2).

 There has also been research into MS, cannabis and cognition.
 One study that used Magnetic Resonance Imaging (MRI) as a measure, found that cannabis use in MS results in more widespread cognitive difficulties and brain volume loss.
 This could be a potential cause for concern for the MS community as cognitive impairments and difficulties occur in approximately 40–60 per cent of people with MS (20).